EEG-processing-scripts/matlab_functions_for_EEG/README.md

-** Matlab functions for analyzing EEG oscillations, including spectrogram, phase synchrony, etc.. **
+# Matlab functions for analyzing EEG oscillations, including spectrogram, phase synchrony, etc..

 This repository is built to share EEG signal processing scripts used in the original research of XXX et al. (*in revision*).

 The script [demo.m] contains example usage of each function.

-Information of authors and affiliation are intentionally deleted for double-blind review process, and will be updated soon.
+* Related publication: Hio-Been Han, Ka Eun Lee, & Jee Hyun Choi (2019).
+Functional dissociation of theta oscillations in the frontal and visual cortices and their long-range network during sustained attention, *eNeuro, (4)*, November 2019, ENEURO.0248-19.2019; DOI: 10.1523/ENEURO.0248-19.2019

 <br><br>

-# List of contents
+## List of contents

 **1. get_Spectrogram.m**